albidispe/albidispe/README.md

 I’m currently attending a master in Aeronautical Engineering at Politecnico di Milano.

-👀 I’m interested in enginnering topics

-My main interests in the aviation field are: flight dynamics, aerodynamics, control systems, modeling and simulation of aerospace systems, flight tests
+My main interests in the aviation field are: flight dynamics, aerodynamics, control systems, modeling and simulation of aerospace systems, flight tests.

 how to contact me: alberto.dispenza@outlook.com